A macro filming workshop, with nature connection and observation!

 Core principles of composition and capturing shots for storytelling

-How to spot and identify common bees and insects (moths, spiders, hoverflies and butterflies) & how to log your findings into public databases
+How to spot and identify common bees and insects (such as moths, spiders, hoverflies and butterflies) & how to log your findings into public databases

-This is not a highly technical course - it’s about getting out into beautiful surroundings, observing nature closely, and learning by doing.
+This is not a highly technical course - it’s about getting out into beautiful surroundings for a fab day out in nature, observing all the little things closely, and learning by doing.

 About Janine & Fin Films